Supercolony-net/Open-Grants-Program/applications/openbrush.md

 First-year was a freelancer, creating an application for IOS(Swift), creating modules for the desktop application on C++.
 After that 2 years in the company which creating software for TV devices(C++/ Haxe).
 After that 3 years on different blockchain projects(C++/Go/Rust/Solidity/Js).

 **Varg Vikernes**
 Junior Blockchain Engineer
 Was working in Big Data prior to blockchain, now switched to developing on Polkadot and have zero regrets

 **Sven Seven**
 Fullstack Developer
 Software engineer with prod experience since 2015.
 Master degree Information Security.
 Was working in finance, e-commerce, networking domains as full-stack dev.
 Programming languages are JS, Java, Python, Rust, C++ .
 Blockchain dev since 2021.

 **Lera Laricheva**
 Creative Designer
 "In 2019 I started to get involved in the IT area.
 At first I tried myself as a developer, and eventually I went away from that to design.
 At first I tried myself in design, then when I saw the result and understood that I liked it, I found courses and got a diploma.
 Then I tried freelancing, like many other beginners, but came to the conclusion that the work in the company is much better, and that is where a person can get a tremendous experience, always evolving, because you have to keep up with the tasks, and most importantly to understand them and try to implement them correctly.
 At the same time I’m studying the third year in Karazin, specialty marketing."

 **Hartej Sawhney**
 Hartej is the Co-Founder and President for Hosho, the leading blockchain, and security company that conducts smart contract audits and penetration testing of exchanges and blockchain protocols.
 He is an advisor at crypto hedge fund Pink Sky Capital, Krypto.io, and BlitzPredict.io.

-If anyone on your team has applied for a grant at the Web3 Foundation previously, please list the name of the project and legal entity here.

 ### Team Code Repos